anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-mergesort.md

-Average time for Mergesort with size 10 over 30 reps: 0.010848 ms Average time for InsertionSort with size 10 over 30 reps: 0.003183 ms Average time for Shellsort with size 10 over 30 reps: 0.006031 ms Average time for MergesortNewLists with size 10 over 30 reps: 0.028462 ms Average time for built-in sort with size 10 over 30 reps: 8.16E-4 ms
+Average time for Mergesort with size 10 over 30 reps: 0.010848 ms Average time for InsertionSort with size 10 over 30 reps: 0.003183 ms Average time for Shellsort with size 10 over 30 reps: 0.006031 ms Average time for built-in sort with size 10 over 30 reps: 8.16E-4 ms
 ```